hurtadosanti/AdvancedLaneDetection/Report.md

 The [jupyter notebook](tests/test_warp_image.ipynb) shows the results for all the test images.

 ### Lane identification
-The code for the lane identification can be found in the [utilities.lane_finder.Lanes](utilities/finder.py) class.
+The code for the lane identification can be found in the [utilities.finder.Lanes](utilities/finder.py) class.

 To identify where the lanes start, first the histogram is calculated.

 ![histogram](results/histogram.png)

-Then calling the fit_polynomial, the sliding windows algorithm will be used to identify the complete line.
+Then calling the plot_polylines, the sliding windows algorithm will be used to identify the complete line.

 ![sliding windows](results/sliding_window.png)

-To make it faster it is also possible to search where the line was found before using the `search_around_poly()` method.
+To make it faster it is also possible to search where the line was found before using the `search_around_polylines()` method.

 ![search](results/search_around.png)

 ### Lane-line pixels
-The lane vectors can be found using the `generate_plotting_values()` method.
+The lane vectors can be found using the `draw_lane_section()` method.

 ![vectors](results/lane_vectors.png).